remix-run/remix/docs/tutorials/jokes.md

 <docs-info>The prisma team has built [a VSCode extension][a-vs-code-extension] you might find quite helpful when working on the prisma schema.</docs-info>

 In this tutorial we're going to use our own [SQLite][sq-lite] database.
-Essentially, it's a database that lives in a file on your computer, is surprisingly capable, and best of all it's supported by [Prisma][prisma-2], our favorite database ORM!
+Essentially, it's a database that lives in a file on your computer, is surprisingly capable, and best of all it's supported by [Prisma][prisma], our favorite database ORM!
 It's a great place to start if you're not sure what database to use.

 There are two packages that we need to get started: